 Article 12 MAR sets out detailed rules on market manipulation, provided that the manipulative action may influence the market price of financial instruments.
 The rules apply to all kinds of markets, including OTF and MTF.
 They extend to manipulative high-frequency trading and to the abuse of benchmarks.
 Article 15 MAR prohibits market manipulation, as well as attempts to engage in market manipulation.

 In contrast to the treatment of deceptive ad hoc disclosure, German law does not provide for civil sanctions in cases of market manipulation.
-This might change with the MAR, which strongly emphasises investor protection.29
+This might change with the MAR, which strongly emphasises investor protection.39

 Under German tort law, the general provision to claim damages is Section 823(2) BGB, which requires the breach of a 'protective provision' by the injuring party.
-In consequence, courts have had to deal with the question of whether the former Section 20a WpHG, which was repealed with the introduction of Article 12 MAR, constitutes a protective provision.
-The BGH rejected this assertion in the IKB case, holding that the national rules primarily aim at ensuring the functioning of the markets on a macro level.30
+Consequently, courts have had to deal with the question of whether the former Section 20a WpHG, which was repealed with the introduction of Article 12 MAR, constitutes a protective provision.
+The BGH rejected this assertion in the IKB case, holding that the national rules primarily aim at ensuring the functioning of the markets on a macro level.40

 As a result, former Section 20a WpHG only provided for supervisory actions and penal sanctions.
 Therefore, as was the case with incorrect disclosures of inside information until 2002, investors were restricted to claim damages against the issuer and its managers on the grounds of wilful causation of damage contra bonos mores (Sections 826, 31 BGB).
 Again, investors faced great difficulty in proving that these requirements were met.